 “My major bank failed because it was still acting in siloes, there was no coordinated effort to help me accomplishing my banking needs without a lot of effort on my part, the customer.”

 When looking at the future of the bank branch, my credit union hit a home run, they were able to find a model that tailors to the needs of their customers.
-In addition, their social media and website provides me with an integrated communication channel that allows me to have a variety of ways to work with them in order to meet my banking needs.
-I do get the fact that many credit unions are behind with technologically and may not have the apps and deep online services offerings major banks do; however I have found credit unions are not overly top heavy organizations.
-In fact it’s their size makes them perfect to seamlessly meet most customers’ needs online, on social media as well as traditional brick-and-mortar locations.
+In addition, their social media and website provide me with an integrated communication channel that allows me to have a variety of ways to work with them in order to meet my banking needs.
+I do get the fact that many credit unions are behind technologically and may not have the apps and deep online services offerings major banks do; however I have found credit unions are not overly top-heavy organizations.
+In fact, it's their size makes them perfect to seamlessly meet most customers’ needs online, on social media as well as traditional brick-and-mortar locations.

 “It’s their size and flexibility that sets credit unions apart from many larger financial institutions, they can adapt and provide a superior customer experience”.”